apache/druid/docs/ingestion/ingestion-spec.md

 Normal interpretation occurs when either `dimensions` or `spatialDimensions` is non-empty.
 In this case, the combination of the two lists will be taken as the set of dimensions to be ingested, and the list of `dimensionExclusions` will be ignored.

+> The following description of schemaless refers to  string-based schemaless  where Druid treats dimensions it discovers as strings.
+We recommend you use schema auto-discovery instead where Druid infers the type for the dimension.
+For more information, see [`dimensionsSpec`](#dimensionsspec).

 Schemaless interpretation occurs when both `dimensions` and `spatialDimensions` are empty or null.
 In this case, the set of dimensions is determined in the following way:

 1. First, start from the set of all root-level fields from the input record, as determined by the [`inputFormat`](./data-formats.md).
 "Root-level" includes all fields at the top level of a data structure, but does not included fields nested within maps or lists.
 To extract these, you must use a [`flattenSpec`](./data-formats.md#flattenspec).
 All fields of non-nested data formats, such as CSV and delimited text, are considered root-level.